• Home

 About

-Writing Through Cancer features weekly writing prompts designed to encourage anyone living with cancer, another debilitating illness or difficult life circumstance, to write from that experience.
-If you’ve come to this site and have questions or would like more information, contact me at: sharon@sharonbray.net.
+Writing Through Cancer is an online resource designed to encourage anyone living with cancer, debilitating illness or difficult life circumstance, to write out of that experience.

-Why write from the pain and struggle that comes with cancer or other life difficulties?
-Studies have shown it can actually be good for you.
+Why write?
+A significant number of studies demonstrate that it can actually be good for you.
 When you repress emotions and silence your stories, your ability to heal is weakened.
 Writing offers you the safety to unearth and express all that you think and feel.
-When you begin to shape those thoughts and feelings into stories or poems, it helps you to make sense of things and to cope more effectively with the emotional roller coaster that a cancer diagnosis can trigger.
+When you begin to shape those thoughts and feelings into stories or poems, it helps you to make sense of things and to cope more effectively with the emotional roller coaster that any debilitating or painful life event can trigger.

-Writing is also a form of creative self-expression readily available to anyone who wants to do it.
-You don’t need a special place or a lot of special materials.
-You can write almost anywhere: at home, on the train, in a waiting room, or at a cafe.
-All you need is a pen, paper or a laptop and the freedom to express what resides in your heart and mind.
-The prompts can serve as a way to get started or be the inspiration for a poem or story.
+Writing offers you a form of creative self-expression.
+You don’t need an office or special materials.
+It’s available to anyone who wants to do it.
+You can write just about anywhere: at home, on the train, in a waiting room, or at a cafe.
+All that’s needed is a pen, paper or laptop and giving yourself the permission to express whatever is in your heart and mind.

-Here’s how it works: Each week, I’ll post a writing prompt designed to inspire your stories or poems that arise out of your cancer experience.
-Each prompt will be available on the site for several weeks, allowing you to refer back to them or even use the same prompt to write something that may be expanded or different from your first effort.
+Here’s how it works: Each week, I post a writing prompt designed to inspire your stories or poems that arise out of your cancer experience.
+Each prompt will be available on the site for one year, allowing you to refer back to them or even use the same prompt to write something different or expanded upon from your first effort.

-(Content is copyrighted, 2011, by Sharon A. Bray, Ed.D., unless otherwise stated.
-Permission required from the author to cite or use any of the information posted on this blog site.)
+(Content is copyrighted by Sharon A. Bray, Ed.D., unless otherwise stated.
+Permission is required to cite or use, in part or whole, any of the author’s posts on this site.
+Contact )

-If you’d like to know more about my classes or workshops, see: www.sharonbray.net or contact me via email: sharon@sharonbray.net.
+If you’d like to know more about my classes or workshops, see: www.sharonbray.net or contact me via email: .

 Like this: